dhamaniasad/cytev2/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/cataddict42.svg?style=social&label=%20%40CatAddict42)](https://twitter.com/cataddict42)

 A background screen recorder for easy history search.
 If you choose to supply an OpenAI key, it can act as a knowledge base.
+Be aware that transcriptions will then be sent to OpenAI when you chat.

 ## Uses